Students become CBL Fellows by:

-- Showing they have experience working on a project with a local or global community organization, through a CBL course, independent study, work-study position, or CAUSE or other community service relationship.
+Showing they have experience working with a local or global community organization, through a CBL course, independent study, work-study position, or CAUSE or other community service relationship.

-- Developing their own project and partnership with a community organization and obtaining a Community Organization Letter of Support from their on-site supervisor – OR - by responding to a position announcement from the CBL Program seeking fellows to meet specified community partner needs.
+Developing their own project and partnership with a community organization connected to a current CBL course and obtaining that faculty member’s recommendation letter of support – OR - by responding to a position announcement from the CBL Program seeking fellows to meet specified community partner needs.

 Do you have a great community project idea but not sure how to form your fellowship?

 The CBL Program offers students' assistance in developing a project.
-Prospective fellows should start by meeting with Assistant Director of Community Engagement Angelica Castro during the months of March & April - or - as soon as possible.
+Prospective fellows should start by meeting with Associate Director of Community Engagement and CAUSE Advisor Angelica Castro during the months of March & April - or - as soon as possible.

 Angelica C. Castro, M.A., Associate Director of Community Engagement and C.A.U.S.E.
 Advisor